sfongx/dc-transit-demo/README.md

 This is done with the Django framework and MySQL.
 To set up on Django's end create a virtual environment named `env1` and run `pip install -r requirements.txt` inside it to install all the necessary dependencies.
-On MySQL's end create a database named `dc_transit_demo_db`, create a project-specific user and set up privileges.
+On MySQL's end create a database named `dc_transit_demo_db`, then create a project-specific user and set up privileges.
 Make sure this is reflected under `project/settings.py`

 **Stop data acquisition and parsing**

 The specific parsers for realtime or scheduled stop data are found under `project/dcTransitDemo/parsers`.
-There is a GTFS handler that is called for every migration adding/updating GTFS data in the MySQL database under `project/dcTransitDemo/staticData/gtfsGeneric.py`.
+Realtime data only requires an external API call and targeted parsing of the data returned.
+For static, scheduled, data queries are made on the `stop_times`, `trips`, `routes`, and `stops` tables.
+These are populated with the help of a GTFS handler that is called for every migration adding/updating GTFS data under `project/dcTransitDemo/staticData/gtfsGeneric.py`.
 However, in an actual production environment this would likely be a regularly scheduled, automated event.